Financial support for Indigenous peoples

-To help Indigenous post-secondary institutions address increased costs and financial uncertainty resulting from the pandemic, new funding of $25.9 million:
+To help Indigenous post-secondary institutions address increased costs and financial uncertainty resulting from the pandemic, funding of $25.9 million:

-To help address urgent housing needs of vulnerable Canadians, including Indigenous bodies and organizations, new funding of $1 billion:
+To help address urgent housing needs of vulnerable Canadians, including Indigenous bodies and organizations, funding of $1 billion:

 - Rapid Housing Initiative (closed)